NLKNguyen/awesome-language-engineering/README.md

 *Learning materials*:

-* [Implementing Domain-Specific Languages with Xtext and Xtend](https://www.amazon.com/Implementing-Domain-Specific-Languages-Xtext-Xtend-ebook/dp/B01CSLI6HM/ref=sr_1_1?ie=UTF8&qid=1505686814&sr=8-1&keywords=xtext): learn how to implement a DSL with Xtext and Xtend using easy-to-understand examples and best practices
+* Book: [Implementing Domain-Specific Languages with Xtext and Xtend](https://www.amazon.com/Implementing-Domain-Specific-Languages-Xtext-Xtend-ebook/dp/B01CSLI6HM/ref=sr_1_1?ie=UTF8&qid=1505686814&sr=8-1&keywords=xtext): learn how to implement a DSL with Xtext and Xtend using easy-to-understand examples and best practices